top of page

 Breakout Session #2

-We warmly invite all attendees to participate by donning their district's school shirt on
+We warmly invite all attendees to participate by donning their district's school shirt, adding a

 vibrant touch of school pride to the event.